glouw/blog/_posts/2020-08-02-Paperview.md

 do an animated wallpaper any justice, [so check it out on youtube](https://www.youtube.com/watch?v=6ZTiA885bWM).

 [Also, try giving the source a read](https://github.com/glouw/paperview).
 A single file (main.c) in less than 150 lines yields a high performance animated desktop wallpaper at 60 frames per second.
-I decided on the name paperview which stems from pre-Netflix era video services dubbed Pay-Per-View and the _viewing_ of _wallpapers_ in an animated fashion.
+The name paperview stems from pre-Netflix era video services dubbed Pay-Per-View and the _viewing_ of _wallpapers_ in an animated fashion.
 My X230 uses an integrated Intel video chipset, and fortunately Arch provides a nice GPU metric tool;
 running the following at 1920x1080 (via the VGA port to an external monitor at 60 Hz):